-Umgeni Water will continue to support the KZN WCWDM programme in the 2019/20 financial year, with further improvements based on lessons learned and on WSA requests.
+Umgeni Water will continue to support the KZN WCWDM programme in the 2020/21 financial year, with further improvements based on lessons learned and on WSA requests.
 In support of the overall programme objectives, six Key Support Areas (KSA's) have been identified.
-These are summarised as follows and will form part of the 2019/20 financial year project:
+These are summarised as follows and will form part of the 2019/20 as well as 2020/2021 financial year report: